garagehive/garagehive.github.io/docs/index.md

 # Garage Hive Community

-If you are a user of Garage Hive please feel free to join our [Facebook Community Page](https://www.facebook.com/groups/1808538692573390/ "Facebook Community") for some great discussions. community help and to get the chance to speak directly with our development team.
+If you are a user of Garage Hive please feel free to join our [Facebook Community Page](https://www.facebook.com/groups/1808538692573390/ "Facebook Community") for some great discussions, community help and to get the chance to speak directly with our development team.

 # Need help?